3.1. NT Capture-it - All devices same commands

 # -----------------------------------------------------------------------------

-c.dependent_cmds(custom_dynamic_cmd_class=BgpAdv) # where BgpAdv is custom class imported above
+cap.dependent_cmds(custom_dynamic_cmd_class=BgpAdv) # BgpAdv is custom class

 # -------------------------------------------------------------------------------